chetankumar-git/diet-it-final-ai/README.md

-# Diet-IT 🌶
+# Diet-IT

 **Your Smart Indian AI Diet Planner**

-Diet-IT is a full-stack Next.js app that uses Claude AI to generate personalized 7-day Indian meal plans based on your health goals.
+Diet-IT is a full-stack Next.js app that uses GROQ AI to generate personalized 7-day Indian meal plans based on your health goals.

 ---